U.S. Grant and S.B. Buckner were cadets at West Point.

 In 1884-5, ex-President Grant was dying of cancer as well as writing his Personal Memoirs in an effort to provide financially for his family following a disastrous business fiasco.

-With the entire country maintaining a death watch during the hot summer of 1885, General Grant was moved from his NYC townhouse to a cooler climate in the Catskill Mountains.
+With the entire country maintaining a death watch during the hot summer of 1885, General Grant was moved from his NYC townhouse to a cooler climate in the Adirondack Mountains.
 Only a few days before he expired, he was visited by Simon Buckner, one of the very few men the dying General agreed to see.

 Grant could barely whisper a greeting, and communicated by written note, but the gesture of their 40-year friendship was appreciated.